 Texas Landlord-Tenant Law

 Texas is one of the largest states in the U.S. by both size and population, and is home to a number of major cities like Dallas and San Antonio.
 The state is also becoming an attractive alternative for recent grads and young tech startups within up-and-coming cities like Austin.
 Paired with the high number of major universities in the area, Texas is an ideal place for landlords to begin investing in real estate.
-Take a look at our report for an in-depth breakdown of the best cities to invest in, and be sure to read through the Texas landlord-tenant laws below.
+Take a look at our report for an in-depth breakdown of the best cities to invest in, and be sure to read through our tips on Texas landlord-tenant law below.

-Texas Renter’s Rights and Landlord Responsibilities
+Texas Renters' Rights and Landlord Responsibilities

 Though landlord-tenant law in Texas is similar to most other states, there are a few unique laws concerning security deposits, evictions, and lease disclosures.